NUPRAM/CoViD-Pol/README.md

 ## Related Articles

 Barberia, L., Schmalz, P., Roman, N. T., Lombard, B., & Sousa, T. C. M. (2025).
 It's about What and How you say it: A Corpus with Stance and Sentiment Annotation for COVID-19 Vaccines Posts on X/Twitter by Brazilian Political Elites.
 In Proceedings of the 5th International Conference on Natural Language Processing for Digital Humanities (NLP4DH 2025).
+Available at: https://aclanthology.org/2025.nlp4dh-1.32/

 ## Acknowledgments and Partnerships